While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Discussion

 An observation from the model is that the speculator chooses a collateral level \emph{above} the required collateral factor.
 This is because the expected liquidation cost is greater than the \$1 face value.
 The speculator will desire to increase the collateralization during times when the expected liquidation cost is higher, which can occur after a shock to collateral value or if the speculator expects the collateral to be more volatile.
 This generally explains the high level of over-collateralization seen in Dai, which typically ranges $2.5-5\times$ although the collateral factor is $1.5\times$.

 The presence of deleveraging effects poses fundamental trade-offs in decentralized design.
 One way to bring the stablecoin closer to the `perfect' stability cases is to increase elasticity of demand.
 This relies on the presence of good uncorrelated alternatives to the stablecoin.
 As all non-custodial stablecoins likely face similar deleveraging risks, greater elasticity relies on custodial stablecoins or greater exchangeability to fiat currencies.
-Another way to bring the stablecoin closer `perfect' stability is to increase the supply of marginal speculators.
+Another way to bring the stablecoin closer `perfect' stability is to increase the supply of new speculators.
 As there will not be unlimited supply of speculators with positive ETH expectations (especially during an extended bear market), this relies on having another uncorrelated collateral asset.
 As all decentralized assets are very correlated, this again largely relies on including custodial collateral assets, like Maker's recent addition of USDC.\footnote{Recall that custodial assets face their own risks, however, which may not be uncorrelated in extreme crises.
-This includes counterparty risk, bank run risks, asset seizure risk, and effects from negative interest rates.} While these measures strengthen the stability results, it's at the expense of greater centralization and moves the system away from being `non-custodial'.
+Custodial stablecoins are subject to counterparty risk, systematic risks, bank run risks, asset seizure risk, and effects from negative interest rates.
+The treasury secretary J. Yellen referred to the materialization of these risks in her annual testimony in front of the Senate Banking Committee, on May 10th 2022: “A stablecoin known as TerraUSD experienced a run and declined in value,” Yellen said.
+“I think that this simply illustrates that this is a rapidly growing product and there are rapidly growing risks.”} While these measures strengthen the stability results, it's at the expense of greater centralization and moves the system away from being `non-custodial'.